While we work on a new date for the postponed exhibition, we’ll bring you a selection of Derek Jarman related on-line content.

 PROTEST!, published by Thames and Hudson 2020

-IMMA and Thames and Hudson will publish a major new monograph on Derek Jarman to accompany the retrospective, covering Jarman’s artistic development as well as reflecting on his life and legacy.
+IMMA and Thames and Hudson have published a major new monograph on Derek Jarman to accompany the retrospective, covering Jarman’s artistic development as well as reflecting on his life and legacy.
 The book will feature contributions from Seán Kissane, Curator, IMMA; Sir Norman Rosenthal; Jonny Bruce, gardener and journalist; Professor Robert Mills, University of London; Jon Savage, author and filmmaker; Michael Charlesworth, an authority on landscape and the history of gardens and author of the book ‘Derek Jarman, Critical Lives’, and writers Olivia Laing and Philip Hoare.

-Derek Jarman Queer, 1992
+Derek Jarman Queer, 1992 detail